iotron/filament-multi-guard/README.md

 This package allows you to register multiple filament route/path based contexts in your application with their own set of resources, pages, widgets and guard.
 The contexts can also be used on the same guard instance. eg. for role based setups.

-This package is derived from [filament-multi-context](https://github.com/artificertech/filament-multi-context) package but doesn't include it as a dependency.
+This package is derived from [filament-multi-context](https://github.com/artificertech/filament-multi-context) package but doesn't include it as a dependency as the package doesn't support multiple guard instances.

 ## Installation